 Yes, even Hawaii welcomes RVers, or at least van campers.
 Wai’ānapanapa means glistening waters, and this state park offers access to remote, wild, volcanic coastline on the island of Maui.
 Visitors here enjoy the solitude and respite from urban life while camping, picnicking, shore fishing and hiking along an ancient Hawaiian coastal trail which leads to Hana.
 There are many features to see as well, including native hala forest, heiau (religious temple), sea stacks, blow holes and small black sand beach.
-Camper vans are the only type of vehicle allowed at Waianapanapa State Park and visitors must have a valid Campervan Permit; see here for details.
+Camper vans (or Class B motorhomes) are the only type of vehicle allowed at Waianapanapa State Park and visitors must have a valid Campervan Permit; see here for details.

 Located on beautiful Lake Pend Oreille, Island View Resort offers 61 grassy RV sites with utilities.
 Campground conveniences include a store, marina, and laundry facilities.
 There’s plenty to do at this Idaho RV park like swimming, fishing, horseshoes, and more.
 There are also nearby golf courses, ATV riding, kayaking/canoeing, watersports, biking, and hiking.
 This RV park is just a mile away from Sam Owen Preserve, a densely wooded forest of pine and cedar.
 Popular activities include hiking, canoeing, swimming and boating in summer, and skiing in winter.